-Although biophilia, as described by Edward O Wilson of Harvard in a 1984 book of that name, took millions of years to develop, Zaradic and Pergams claim that videophilia is taking hold in only a generation or two.
-Today’s parents spent large portions of their childhood free time outdoors, and may have lived on or near farms.
+Although biophilia, as described by Edward O. Wilson of Harvard in a 1984 book of that name, took millions of years to develop, Zaradic and Pergams claim that videophilia is taking hold in only a generation or two.
+Today’s parents spent large portions of their childhood free time outdoors and may have lived on or near farms.
 But only about 2 percent of the US population lives on farms today.
-Today’s children spend hours per day sedentary indoor media activity, at the expanse of time spent in more active outdoor play.
-Since today’s children are tomorrow’s parents, Pergams and Zaradic hypothesize that this generation of youth will not pass on a love and understanding of nature to their own children, because they will not have it.
+Today’s children spend hours per day on sedentary indoor media activity at the expanse of time spent in more active outdoor play.
+Since today’s children are tomorrow’s parents, Pergams and Zaradic hypothesize that this generation of youth will not pass on a love and understanding of nature to their own children because they will not have it.

-Zaradic and Pergams set about studying the incidence of direct exposure to nature, and also support for the US National Parks System, by studying visitor statistics to national parks.
-Attendance at US national parks increased steadily since records began in 1939, but peaked in 1987 and has dropped steadily since then.
-The researchers investigated possible reasons for this decline and ruled out overcrowding, entrance fees and other factors.
+Zaradic and Pergams set about studying the incidence of direct exposure to nature, and also support for the US National Parks System, by studying visitor statistics at national parks.
+Attendance at US national parks increased steadily since records began in 1939, peaked in 1987, and has dropped steadily since then.
+The researchers investigated possible reasons for this decline and ruled out overcrowding, entrance fees, and other factors.
 They discovered a strong correlation between attendance and two factors.
-The first factor is media use: TV watching, video games, and, starting in the early 1990s, Internet use; the second was the price of auto fuel.
+The first factor is media use: TV watching, video games, and starting in the early 1990s, Internet use; the second was the price of auto fuel.
 A rise in electronic media use and gasoline prices correlated very closely with the dropoff in national park attendance.
 They reported these findings in an article in the Journal of Developmental Processes in 2007, “Videophilia: Implications for Childhood Development and Conservation.”

-Direct experience with nature offers a multi-sensory experience that is constantly changing, and which requires alertness and attention in order to solve problems and react.
-Indirect experience keeps nature at arm’s length, involves no interaction and requires no spontaneous response.
+Direct experience with nature offers a multi-sensory experience that is constantly changing and requires alertness and attention in order to solve problems and react.
+Indirect experience keeps nature at arm’s length, involves no interaction, and requires no spontaneous response.

 A 2008 article by Pergams and Zaradic published by the US National Academy of Sciences strengthens the evidence that direct exposure to nature is decreasing by exploring data beyond the US and national parks attendance.
-Surveying US fishing and hunting licenses, and visitor numbers from American state parks systems and Spanish and Japanese national parks, they found a decline in nature-based recreation that began in the decade 1981-1991.
-Visitor numbers in Japan are much higher, and therefore express the trend more accurately.
-They have not yet established a connection between this international trend and videophilia, but are emphatic in their opinion of its effect on nature conservation.
+Surveying US fishing and hunting licenses, visitor numbers from American state parks systems, and Spanish and Japanese national parks, they found a decline in nature-based recreation that began in the decade 1981-1991.
+Visitor numbers in Japan are much higher and therefore express the trend more accurately.
+They have not yet established a connection between this international trend and videophilia but are emphatic in their opinion of its effect on nature conservation.

 “We think it probable that any major decline in the value placed on natural areas and experiences will greatly reduce the value people place on biodiversity conservation.
 Accordingly, it becomes less likely that attempts to raise public awareness of the current biodiversity crisis will succeed,” the 2008 article says.

-DeBord, K, et. al, “Making the Most of Outdoor Time with Preschool Children” (2003), a fact sheet, North Carolina State University.
+DeBord, K., et. al, (2003).
+“Making the most of outdoor time with preschool children,” a fact sheet, North Carolina State University.